kadena-io/marmalade/examples/policies/soul-bound-policy/soul-bound-policy.md

 This token can be initiated, minted and burned but not sold or transferred.

-Token can be minted by an account only once, even if the token is burned in the future.
+Token can be minted only once, even if the token is burned in the future.

 ## Specification, tables, capabilities: